DeRozan, Spurs rally past Raptors 119-114 in home opener

 Raptors: Lowry had 16 points and 10 rebounds for his second double-double in two games.
 He is averaging 17 points and 10 assists for Toronto. … Aron Baynes made his San Antonio debut as a member of the Raptors.
 In his ninth season, Baynes spent his first three seasons in the NBA with the Spurs before moving on to Detroit, Boston, Phoenix and Toronto.

 Spurs: Popovich said Derrick White is progressing and “should return soon” after not playing in the preseason and missing the team’s opener following left toe surgery.
-The team’s starting point guard was running, cutting and shooting 3-pointers prior to the game with no visible signs of discomfort. … Second-year player Quinndary Weatherspoon remains out after undergoing left knee surgery during the offseason.
+The team’s starting point guard was running, cutting and shooting 3-pointers prior to the game with no visible signs of discomfort. … The last two Spurs triple-doubles both came at home against the Raptors.
+Prior to Murray’s triple-double on Saturday, DeRozan had the team’s previous on Jan.
+3, 2019.

 UP NEXT